apache/trafficcontrol/docs/source/admin/ansible-labs/ansible_labs.rst

 Ansible groups and hostvars specifying the component name must be provided and will be mapped to server types later on in the dataset loader.

 Like the systems being allocated to a particular component name, they must also be assigned to a particular DNS NS Delegation name where relevant or the ``ALL`` cdn as needed by the component.
-The NS Delegation name is what you would find in DNS for TR to be authoritative for.
+The NS Delegation name is what you would find in DNS for Traffic Router to be authoritative for.
 In this example it's ``MKGA`` rather than the CDN Name which is ``Kabletown2.0``.

-It is not recommended that an origin be used by more than one delivery service or it could lead to inconsistent behavior and conflated log data at the mid tier.
+It is not recommended that an ::term::`origin` be used by more than one ::term::`delivery service` or it could lead to inconsistent behavior and conflated log data at the ::term::`Mid-tier`.
-As a workaround to this it is better for a lab to create DNS CNAME for each delivery service pointing at a particular origin and return that set of names as a CSV hostvar ds_names on each origin.
+As a workaround to this it is better for a lab to create DNS CNAME for each ::term::`delivery service` pointing at a particular ::term::`origin` and return that set of names as a CSV hostvar ds_names on each ::term::`origin`.
-These names will later be translated to additional inventory hosts used only for the creation of server objects in Traffic Ops and assignment to delivery services.
+These names will later be translated to additional inventory hosts used only for the creation of server objects in Traffic Ops and assignment to ::term::`delivery services`.

 Steady-state OS Layer
 =====================